A Twist on Pecan Pie using Mexican chocolate and agave for a pie that's less sweet but has warm notes of cinnamon and chocolate.

 Instructions

-- Preheat Oven to 350 degrees.
-Place Mixing bowl and Whisk attachment in the freezer to get it cold.
-Remove refrigerated pie dough and allow to get to room temperature.
+• Preheat Oven to 350°F. Place Mixing bowl and Whisk attachment in the freezer to get it cold.
+Remove refrigerated pie dough according to package directions.

-- In a small pot melt butter and add brown sugar over medium heat until melted, Stir the chocolate in and mix well.
+• Add in the chocolate and whisk.
 Once combined add Agave, Vanilla, and Salt.
-Combine well, bring to a low boil for about 2 minutes, then remove from heat to cool for 15 minutes.
+Whisk together and bring to a low boil for about 2 minutes.
+Remove from heat and cool for 15 minutes.

-- While mixture is cooling, setup up mixing bowl for whipped cream.
-Place heavy cream, cinnamon, vanilla, and powder sugar into bowl and beat with an electric mixer on medium high speed until soft peaks form.
+• While mixture is cooling, setup up mixing bowl for whipped cream.
+Place heavy cream, cinnamon, vanilla, and powder sugar into a bowl and whisk with an electric mixer on medium-high speed until soft peaks form.
 Place in a covered dish in the refrigerator.

-- Beat the 3 eggs together and then pour into the cooled chocolate mixture.
-Stir until combined and add the pecan halves and pieces, stir well.
+• Whisk the 3 eggs together and pour into the cooled chocolate mixture.
+Whisk until combined and add the pecan halves and pieces, stir together.
 You can save some pecan halves to place on top.

-- Pour mixture into pie crust and bake for 45 min or until a toothpick comes out clean.
+• Pour mixture into unbaked pie crust and bake for 45 min or until a toothpick comes out clean.
 If using smaller ramekins decrease baking time to 20-25 minutes, or until a toothpick comes out clean.

-- Allow pie to cool for 30 minutes and serve with Cinnamon Whipped Cream.
+• Allow pie to cool for 30 minutes and serve with the Cinnamon Whipped Cream.

 Video